 In the light of these advances beyond the limitations of Luther’s understanding of Christian liberty, it is evident that in the last several hundred years Christians have come to recognize that the notions of Christian liberty and equality have implications not only for salvation, but also for social liberty as well, including freedom in one’s person, freedom in the work place, racial equality, and, finally, equality between the sexes.
 It is this notion of Christian freedom and equality that is the impetus for a properly orthodox case for women’s ordination, and not a secularist notion of egalitarianism.

 Granted, for every advance in understanding of Christian liberty and equality, there have been secular counterparts.
 The counterpart to the anti-slavery movement and the social concerns of Evangelicals in the nineteenth century was the secularist French Revolution.
 The counterpart to concerns about the rights of workers expressed by Christian socialists and Catholic social encyclicals were the Communist Manifesto and Marxist socialism.
 The counterpart to Martin Luther King, Jr’s non-violent marches were the Black Panthers and the Students for a Democratic Society (SDS) with their calls for political revolution.
 And the counterpart to orthodox Christian calls for the ordination of women is no doubt secular feminism.
 And, just as Luther was opposed to the demands of the peasants, so there have been orthodox Christians who opposed all of the above movements.
-Neither secular parallels nor opposition by some Christians invalidates the legitimacy of the gradual recognition by Christians of the last several hundreds of years of the implications of Christian liberty and equality, including the ordination of women.
+Neither secular parallels nor opposition by some Christians invalidates the legitimacy of the gradual recognition by Christians of the last several hundred years of the implications of Christian liberty and equality, including the ordination of women.